Kidnapping and murder of Lesley Whittle: Lesley Whittle

 Lesley Ann Whittle was born on 3 May 1957.
 She was the younger of two children and only daughter born to George Whittle, a co-owner of Whittle Coaches, and his common-law wife, Dorothy.
-George was a self-made businessman who had begun his career as a bus driver, but had established a haulage company in the 1930s, which he evolved into a coach firm and which gradually became one of the most successful coach businesses in the Midlands, with a fleet of seventy vehicles by the 1960s.
-As such, the Whittle family were wealthy, and lived in the largest house in the mining village of Highley, Shropshire.
-This property was a six-bedroom, detached house named Beechcroft.
+George was a self-made businessman who had begun his career as a bus driver but had established a haulage company in the 1930s, which he evolved into a coach firm and which gradually became one of the most successful coach businesses in the Midlands, with a fleet of seventy vehicles by the 1960s.
+As such, the Whittle family were wealthy and lived in the largest house in the mining village of Highley, Shropshire.
+This property was a six-bedroom detached house named Beechcroft.

-Although from a wealthy family, Lesley did not live an affluent lifestyle, with her inheritance held in trust and Dorothy giving her £20 a week in spending money (the equivalent of approximately £153 as of 2025).
+Although from a wealthy family, Lesley did not live an affluent lifestyle, with her inheritance held in trust and Dorothy giving her £20 a week in spending money (the equivalent of approximately £190 as of 2026).
 She has been described as a studious, intelligent and compassionate individual who enjoyed tap dancing as a child.

 At the time of her kidnapping, Lesley was in her second year at Wulfrun College, Wolverhampton, studying for her A-levels in pure and applied mathematics.
 She did not own a car, and commuted to her studies via public transport on a daily basis.
-Lesley's boyfriend, Richard Forder (19), studied at Sheffield University, and she held aspirations to transfer to this university upon completion of her studies at Wulfrun in order that she could be closer to him.
+Lesley's boyfriend, Richard Forder (19), studied at the University of Sheffield, and she held aspirations to transfer to this university upon completion of her studies at Wulfrun in order that she could be closer to him.

 Inheritance

 To avoid estate taxes, George Whittle gave three houses plus £70,000 in cash to Dorothy, £107,000 to his son Ronald, and £82,500 to Lesley during his life.
 He died of natural causes in September 1970, aged 65, bequeathing the coach firm to his son.
 His will left nothing to his estranged wife, Selina Whittle (69), to whom he had been married since 1926 but whom he had never divorced following their separation in the 1940s.
-Two years after George's death, in 1972, Selina began legal proceedings to obtain money from her husband's estate; she would later be awarded £1,500, plus weekly payments of £30.
+In 1972, two years after George's death, Selina began legal proceedings to obtain money from her husband's estate; she would later be awarded £1,500, plus weekly payments of £30.
 (Note: George Whittle had encountered Lesley's mother, Dorothy, via his work as a bus driver while still married.
 The couple never married, although Dorothy legally changed her surname to Whittle.
 After separating from his wife, George Whittle never paid Selina more than £2 a week in maintenance payments, repeatedly declaring to his first wife he could not afford to increase the payments due to financial hardships.)
-The story was reported extensively in the Daily Express on 17 May 1972 and included details the family assets totalled over £250,000 (the equivalent of approximately £2.8 million as of 2025).
+The story was reported extensively in the Daily Express on 17 May 1972 and included the information that the family assets totalled more than £250,000 (the equivalent of approximately £2.98 million as of 2026).